-Can my client apply for 245(i), if they originally came to the U.S. without inspection (EWI) but then left the U.S. before coming back again?
+Can my client apply for 245(i), if they originally came to the U.S. without inspection (EWI) but then left the U.S. and re-entered, again without inspection?

 If a person leaves the United States after spending time here with no immigration status, they might be subject to other bars of inadmissibility.
 Someone who has been unlawfully present in the United States for more than one year, then departs and re-enters or attempts to re-enter without being admitted is inadmissible under INA § 212(a)(9)(C), the "permanent bar."
 This bar is called the permanent bar because a waiver is not even possible until the person has been outside the United States for ten years.
 The Board of Immigration Appeals held in Matter of Torres-Garcia, 23 I&N Dec.
 866 (BIA 2006) and Matter of Briones, 24 I&N Dec.
-355 (BIA 2007) that individuals who are inadmissible under § 212(a)(9)(C) are ineligible for 245(i).
+355 (BIA 2007) that 245(i) eligibility does not overcome the permanent bar.27

 If your client says they left the United States and came back, it's important to take a full chronology of their entries and exits to and from the United States.
-Unlawful presence does not begin to accrue until April 1, 1997 when the law came to into effect.
-If they left and came back before that date this particular bar would not apply.
+Unlawful presence does not begin to accrue until April 1, 1997 when the law came into effect.
+If they left and came back before that date, this particular bar might not apply.
+For purposes of the permanent bar different periods of unlawful presence are added together, so if a person made multiple trips and accumulated more than a year, then this bar would apply.
 Unlawful presence for purposes of the permanent bar does accrue for minors under 18 (unlike with other unlawful presence bars, under INA § 212(a)(9)(B)).
-If someone was here as a minor for more than one year after April 1, 1997, left the country, then traveled back to the U.S. without inspection, they will be subject to the bar permanent bar.
+If someone was here as a minor for more than one year after April 1, 1997, left the country, then traveled back to the U.S. without inspection, they will be subject to the permanent bar.